Blazar

 Yannik did his Bachelor thesis in the MM group in 2023, where he studied the connection between supernovae and magnetars, to learn about their emission processes with the goal to probe them as neutrino emitters.
 In his master thesis he is working on possible neutrino emission of SLSNe and FBOTs.
 In that context he creates a catalog of theses sources and uses different powering mechanisms to check their possibilities to be high-energy neutrino candidate sources.

-Lotte-Malin Lamotte (Bachelor student)
+Lotte-Malin Lamotte (Bachelor student), graduation in 2024

 Lotte